Meols Hall

-Meols Hall is a historical manor house in Churchtown, Merseyside, dating from the 12th century with a 16th-century tithe barn restored for wedding receptions and ceremonies.
+Meols Hall is a historical manor house in Churchtown, Merseyside, England, dating from the 12th century with a 16th-century tithe barn restored for wedding receptions and ceremonies.

 History

 Meols Hall dates back to the late 12th century when the manor was granted to Robert de Coudray of Penwortham.
 The manor has been passed down through marriage and inheritance to the present incumbent.
 In the 16th century, it was inherited by Alice Kitchin.
 She married Hugh, an illegitimate son of the Heskeths of Rufford.
 Subsequent generations have styled themselves or changed their name to Hesketh.
-Much of the old house was demolished in the mid 18th century, reducing the building to its mid-17th-century core and a wing dating from c.
+Much of the old house was demolished in the mid-18th century, reducing the building to its mid-17th-century core and a wing dating from c.
 1695.
 Meols Hall was subsequently used as a farmhouse, until the family of Charles Hesketh (né Bibby) took residence in 1919.